Discordian Buddhism is a single grain of rice with a side of apple.

 No, it's a secular spiritual practice disguised as a joke disguised as a religion.

 It doesn't matter.
 Buddhism exists with or without the historical Buddha, just as Discordianism exists with or without a literal Eris.
-Rather than waste time debating things that do not matter, I say "As if."
+Rather than waste time debating things that do not matter, we say "As if."

-Then go read that, I'm not stopping you.
 I am Discordian because I recognize the fundamental nature of Chaos, not because I'm a comedian.
 I also love the funny stuff, humor absolutely belongs in religion, but this particular treatise may not be the rollicking laugh-a-minute showboat you'd expect if you've only read the Principia.
 Discordians are philosophers and spiritual seekers, too.

 I thought you'd never ask.
 Here we go.